Breached password detection is a critical component of secure applications. Read the white paper

 Application Specific Configuration

 If you navigate to Applications from the main menu, you can also configure the JWT parameters, including the signing algorithm, on a per application basis.
-If you don’t select to enable Application specific JWT configuration, the global algorithm configuration will be used.
+If you don’t select to enable Application specific JWT configuration, the tenant configuration will be used.

 The following is an example screenshot of an Application specific JWT configuration.